arcadiapage/arcadiapage.github.io/_posts/2020-12-07-how-to-tell-if-a-weekly-planner-is-for-you.md

 I know that now about everyone is running sales on planners.
 And if you want to see if a weekly planner could work for you without paying up, doing a search on "Weekly Planner Printables" will also give you a ton of options.
 Hopefully, this post provides some help with picking out a planner that works for you.

 Any thoughts?
 Feel free to leave a comment!

+_The artwork for this post is also by Arcadia Page_

 ![](/uploads/weekly-planner-pin.jpg){: .mx-auto.d-block :}